Tal Frozen Orb Wizard BiS Gear, Gems, and Paragon Points

 according to your preference and best rolls, as long as you maintain the

-Damage and Cooldown Reduction affixes, with a recommended CDR baseline of 50%.
+Skill Damage and Cooldown Reduction affixes, with a recommended CDR baseline

-High Crit Chance and Crit Damage are needed on the gloves, alongside Intelligence
+of 50%.
+High Crit Chance and Crit Damage are needed on the gloves, alongside

-and Cooldown Reduction.
-Arcane Orb % damage can roll on helm and boots,
+Intelligence and Cooldown Reduction.
+Arcane Orb % damage can roll on

-is to split between offense and defense in the rings with the combination of
+jewelry is to split between offense and defense in the rings with the

 Halo of Karini.

-the elements available to your class, so you need to internalize its rotation
+to the elements available to your class, so you need to internalize its

-and be ready with your pulls for the Cold cycle, when you should burst enemies
+rotation and be ready with your pulls for the Cold cycle, when you should

-want to introduce more tankiness to the build, either due to playing Hardcore or
+you want to introduce more tankiness to the build, either due to playing

-inexperience with the playstyle, you can drop CoE for the added safety of
+Hardcore or inexperience with the playstyle, you can drop CoE for the added

-this will cost you some toughness, but will repay you in reliability.
-This
+latter; this will cost you some toughness, but will repay you in reliability.

-option is mostly applicable if you want to go heavy on shield-based defenses, by
+This option is mostly applicable if you want to go heavy on shield-based

 Magic Weapon